kernelcrash/pyuuta-tutor-rom-emulator/README.md

 Initially, the first file that you copied to the pyuuta directory on the SD card will appear as a cartridge to the Tutor/Pyuuta.
 At the main 'GRAPHIC/G-BASIC/CARTRIDGE' screen select cartridge and the game should start.
-The NEXT and PREV buttons allow you to setp through the list of cartridge images in the pyuuta directory.
+The NEXT and PREV buttons allow you to step through the list of cartridge images in the pyuuta directory.
 I tend to use one of two ways
 - If the stm32f407 board is powered seperately via USB, power off the Tutor/Pyuuta and press NEXT or PREV one or more times.
 Then power on the Tutor/Pyuuta and select CARTRIDGE from the menu.
 - You can 'get away' with pressing NEXT and PREV while the Tutor/Pyuuta is powered on by ; first press the MON key.
 The Tutor/Pyuuta